-$(F(2, 51) = 0.75, p = 0.5127, \eta^2 = 0.16)$, implying that participants experienced similar levels of frustration across all facilities.
+The analysis using ANOVA results aligns with these visual observations, showing significant differences across most dimensions, except for frustration (F(2, 51) = 0.75, p = 0.5127, $\eta^2 = 0.16$).
 Tukey HSD tests further highlight the Silo's distinctions in specific dimensions.
 For instance, the mental workload displays a significant difference between Silo and Flat (F(2, 51) = 6.68, p = 0.0297, $\eta^2 = 0.31$), where Silo scores tend to cluster around lower values, indicating reduced cognitive demand.
-Similarly, physical workload results show that Silo differs significantly from Curve (F(2, 51) = 6.14, p = 0.0353, $\eta^2 = 0.14$), with scores suggesting more consistent and lower physical demand.
-The temporal demand also reveals a notable difference, with Silo showing significantly lower values compared to Flat (F(2, 51) = 5.70, p = 0.0410, $\eta^2 = 0.17$).
-For effort, the Silo scores significantly lower than both Curve (p = 0.0219) and Flat (p = 0.0190), suggesting a less demanding experience for users.
+Similarly, physical workload results show that Silo differs significantly from Curve (F(2, 51) =6.14, p = 0.0353, $\eta^2 = 0.14$), with scores suggesting more consistent and lower physical demand.
+The temporal demand also reveals a notable difference, with Silo showing significantly lower values compared to Flat (F(2, 51) = 5.70, p = 0.0410, η^2 = 0.17).
+In the effort dimension, the Silo facility scores significantly lower than both Curve (p = 0.0219) and Flat (p = 0.0190), suggesting a less demanding experience for users.
 The performance dimension further highlights Silo's advantage, as it shows a significant difference compared to Curve (F(2, 51) = 10.08, p = 0.0121, $\eta^2 = 0.53$), reflecting more favorable performance perceptions.
-These trends, supported by large effect sizes (Cohen's d), emphasize the Silo's practical benefits in creating a more balanced and less demanding environment for task completion.
+These visual trends, supported by large effect sizes (Cohen's d), emphasize the Silo's practical benefits in creating a more balanced and less demanding environment for task completion.
 Overall, these results position Silo as the most effective environment, suggesting it can provide an optimal balance of workload and performance for users.
+The ANOVA results reveal that the Silo facility demonstrates statistically significant advantages over both Flat and Curve in several key NASA-TLX dimensions, namely mental workload, physical workload, temporal demand, performance, and effort.
+Tukey HSD tests further support these findings, particularly indicating that Silo facilitates reduced mental and physical effort compared to the other facilities.
+Additionally, Cohen's d values suggest substantial effect sizes, emphasizing the practical significance of Silo's benefits in these areas.
+No significant differences were observed in the frustration dimension, implying that participants experienced similar levels of frustration across all facilities.